10 Best Accommodation for Camping in Fiji© FijiPocketGuide.com

 10 Best Accommodation for Camping in Fiji© Mana Lagoon Backpackers

-On the mainland, the Outback Hotel Fiji is set in the highlands between the famous village of Navala and the town of Ba.
+On the mainland, the Outback Hotel Fiji is set in the highlands between the famous village of Navala and the Suncoast town of Ba.
 There’s unlimited camping space at the hotel which also offers a range of rooms and a dormitory.
 The hotel also has its own selection of activities including island trekking, waterfall tours, cave tours, horse riding to Navala Village, a kava ceremony, swimming in the nearby river and much more!
 It’s truly a place to escape from it all.
-Check out more budget accommodation in the area in the 8 Best Budget Accommodation on the Suncoast.
+Check out more budget accommodations in the area in the 10 Best Budget Accommodations on the Suncoast.

 Check Outback Hotel Fiji out: